logesh-kumar/scroll-triggered-widget-area/README.txt

 == Description ==

 Scroll Triggered Widget is not an actual widget.
 It defines a new widget area when activated.
 You can drag and drop any widget you wish like a normal widget area.
-The widget area will get triggered when you scroll down to the bottom of the page by default.
+The widget area gets triggered when you scroll down to the bottom of the page by default.
 But you can control the loation where it gets triggered in the plugin options page.
 The plugin comes with lot of customization options.

 **Plugin features**
 - 25 unique animation effects